-ILOILO CITY –Senior citizens who will turn 100 this year are advised to already submit their documents to the Department of Social Welfare and Development (DSWD) to qualify for the of the government.
+ILOILO CITY –Senior citizens who will turn 100 this year are advised to already submit their documents to the Department of Social Welfare and Development (DSWD) to qualify for the

 Judith Tanate, DSWD-6 focal person for Persons with Disabilities and Older Persons, said on Wednesday there were asking for the documents so they would know how much budget would be allotted for 2018.